 Kubecost’s architecture overview

-At a high level, Kubecost is installed in the Amazon EKS cluster, including these core components:
+At a high level, Kubecost is installed in the Amazon EKS cluster and includes these core components.

 When Kubecost is installed on the Amazon EKS cluster, Kubecost’s (cost-analyzer) pod starts ingesting AWS public pricing data via API calls, queries metrics from Prometheus, and performs initial cost allocation calculations.
 Then, that data is exposed via the